GeneralMills/pytrends/README.md

 **Pseudo API for Google Trends**

-* Allows simple interface to automating downloads of csv reports from Google Trends.
+* Allows simple interface for automating downloads of csv reports from Google Trends.
 * Main feature is to help you trick google into thinking you are pulling from a browser.

 * Only good until Google changes their backend again :-P

 **Requirements**
-* Written for Python 3.3
+* Written for Python 3.3, probably works for 3.x.
 * Requires a google account to use.

 ## Connect to Google